Lyxnx/android-gradle-catalogs/README.md

 | [Compose](versions-compose/libs.versions.toml)         | Jetpack Compose artifacts (including the BOM) - useful with the compose config plugin below     |
 | [Accompanist](versions-accompanist/libs.versions.toml) | Google Accompanist Compose artifacts (including the BOM)                                        |
 | [Firebase](versions-firebase/libs.versions.toml)       | Firebase artifacts (including the BOM) - useful with the firebase config plugin below           |

-The `bleeding` branch receives version updates as soon as they are available, including unstable alpha versions, and is not guaranteed to be compatible with gradle/android, or other versions.
-Versions can be overridden in `settings.gradle.kts` though

-The `master` branch receives fewer version updates but contains no in-dev versions and only stable releases

 ### Using